Step-Level Sparse Autoencoder for Reasoning Process Interpretation: : Step-level Sparse Autoencoder

 \section{\name: Step-level Sparse Autoencoder}

-In this section, we introduce \name, a step-level sparse autoencoder designed to extract interpretable and controllable representations of reasoning steps.
-We first describe the architecture of \name and then present its training procedure.
+In this section, we introduce \name, a step-level sparse autoencoder that extracts interpretable, controllable representations of reasoning steps.
+We will begin by detailing the architecture and training of \name.
+Subsequently, we introduce the usage of \name with a concrete example.